jackgrossman18/Surfline-Project/README.md

 }
 ````

+### Storage

-### Store all added buoys, updated buoys and notifications from buoys as new data comes in.
+Store all added buoys, updated buoys and notifications from buoys as new data comes in.

 * Create means through which all important JSON-RPC objects will be stored
   * Store addBuoy methods
   * Store updateBuoyData methods
   * Store subscribeBuoyData methods
   * Store buoyNotifications